 The Limitation of Actions Act 1974 (Qld) sets out limitation periods for the commencement of various actions in Queensland.
 Therefore it is important to seek legal advice promptly to ensure your claim is filed before the limitation of time expires.

 If you have been served with a Statement of Claim or a QCAT claim, we can advise and assist you in defending the claim.
-You have 28 days to defend a claim in court from the time that you are served with documents otherwise a default judgment can be issued against you or a corporate entity.
+You have 28 days to defend a claim in court from the time that you are served with documents otherwise a default judgment can be issued against you personally or a corporate entity.

 The defendant is required to serve the plaintiff with copies of the documents after they are filed.
 Most documents need to be served on you personally but service of documents can be effected on companies by post to their registered office.
+You should check that your companies office address is kept up to date.

 Please do not hesitate to contact us if you require advice regarding any commercial litigation matter.
+We are a Gold Coast law firm situated at Robina that have expertise in litigation matters.

 We are a Gold Coast firm of solicitors who specialise in dispute resolution.
 The director, Samantha Dillon, a senior lawyer has extensive experience in dispute resolution and mediation.